Rabbits are generally quiet animals, especially in the wild, where making too much noise might alert would-be predators of their whereabouts.

 So what sounds do rabbits make?
 They do have a few sounds in their repertoire, some happy, some sad.
-Here is a list of rabbits sounds, and what we believe they mean.
+Here is a list of rabbit sounds, and what we believe they mean.

 Happy Rabbit Sounds

-A quiet, low pitched clicking sound, and not like a clucking hen.
-Often heard when your bunny is nibbling on its favourite treat.
+A quiet, low-pitched clicking sound, and not like a clucking hen.
+Often heard when your bunny is nibbling on its favorite treat.
 Certainly a happy sound.
 Your rabbit is telling you “I’m enjoying my food”

-It’s also common that a rabbit will cluck, or chirrup as its sometimes know, when being petted on its owners lap.
+It’s also common that a rabbit will cluck, or chirrup as it’s sometimes known when being petted on its owner’s lap.

 Another sound that means your bunny is happy.

-When relaxed, outstretched and being stroked and petted, they’ll make a noise called tooth purring, and is a sign that your pet is chilled and happy, and enjoying the moment.
+When relaxed, outstretched, and being stroked and petted, they’ll make a noise called tooth purring, which is a sign that your pet is chilled and happy, and enjoying the moment.

-Not to be confused with a cats purring, which comes from the throat.
+Not to be confused with a cat purring, which comes from the throat.
 Rabbits purr by lightly grinding their teeth.

 Humming or Buzzing

-This is a different kind of happy.
+This is a different kind of happiness.
 Usually heard in unspayed or neutered male rabbits.
-Its a short buzz or hum, and is the buck rabbits way to telling a female doe rabbit that he likes her
+It’s a short buzz or hum and is the buck rabbit’s way of telling a female doe rabbit that he likes her

 Unhappy Rabbit Sounds

-Hopefully you won’t hear these often.
-Rabbits have a number of sounds they make when they feel threatened, are in pain, or generally unhappy with whats going on.
+Hopefully, you won’t hear these often.
+Rabbits have a number of sounds they make when they feel threatened, are in pain, or are generally unhappy with what’s going on.